Background

 Health Benefits of Oranges for Dogs

-Oranges aren’t just a treat for people—they can also offer some surprising health benefits for your furry friend when served responsibly.
+Oranges aren’t just a treat for people, they can also offer some surprising health benefits for your furry friend when served responsibly.
 Rich in nutrients, this citrus fruit has components that may contribute positively to your dog’s overall well-being.
-Let’s take a closer look at two standout health benefits of oranges for dogs.
+Let’s check out a couple of the best benefits of oranges for dogs.

 Boosting Immunity with Vitamin C

 Vitamin C is a powerhouse nutrient for dogs, particularly in situations where their immune systems might need extra support.
-While dogs naturally synthesize this vitamin in their liver, certain stressors—like illness, environmental changes, or aging—can deplete their natural reserves.
-Here’s where a little help from oranges can come in handy.
+While dogs naturally synthesize this vitamin in their liver, certain stressors, like illness, environmental changes, or aging, can deplete their natural reserves.
+That’s where oranges can be helpful.

 Oranges contain high levels of vitamin C, which is known to: